 If you find that the hoop slips to the side when you try to hang it asymmetrically, you can use your hot glue gun to run a thin bead of hot glue on the underside of the wreath and let it cool without touching it.
 This gives it a little grip and traction to prevent sliding.

 I like the simple loopy bow.
 I think it compliments the minimalist style, and actually this wreath would be really lovely for a wedding!
+I used the technique in my floppy bow tutorial.
 But if you’d like to make a more substantial bow for your wreath, I show you 3 easy bow styles in my post on how to make a wreath bow.
 They’re all super easy!

 Here’s the finished wreath on my door.
 I think its really pretty on a front door, and it would also be lovely hung inside on a wall or a door.
 For more tips on hanging wreaths, you can check out my ridiculously comprehensive wreath hanging guide post.